-Community Planning Permit System: Participate in simplifying the building approvals process
+Community Planning Permit System: Participate in protecting our lakes and shorelines, and simplifying the planning approvals process

-Share Community Planning Permit System: Participate in simplifying the building approvals process on Facebook Share Community Planning Permit System: Participate in simplifying the building approvals process on Twitter Share Community Planning Permit System: Participate in simplifying the building approvals process on Linkedin Email Community Planning Permit System: Participate in simplifying the building approvals process link
+Share Community Planning Permit System: Participate in protecting our lakes and shorelines, and simplifying the planning approvals process on Facebook Share Community Planning Permit System: Participate in protecting our lakes and shorelines, and simplifying the planning approvals process on Twitter Share Community Planning Permit System: Participate in protecting our lakes and shorelines, and simplifying the planning approvals process on Linkedin Email Community Planning Permit System: Participate in protecting our lakes and shorelines, and simplifying the planning approvals process link

-If you are a resident of any of the four townships in Frontenac County, we need your input on the implementation of a new, streamlined, planning application approvals process.
+If you are a resident or frequent visitor of any of the four townships in Frontenac County, we need your input on the implementation of a new planning application approvals process.

 The new system, called the Community Planning Permit System (CPPS), has two major advantages for residents: